ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 **Books**: Lying by Sam Harris

+**FOR**:

+- Authenticity: Being the same person when no one is watching.
+- Integrity: the quality of being honest and having strong moral principles.
+Being whole and undivided.

+**AGAINST**:

+- Lieing
+- Deception
+- Hiding truth for short term gain

 ## **Systems**: Become an effortness executioner - 'Everthing is undercontrol'

 > You do not rise to the level of your goals.
 You fall to the level of your systems.